 Existing law requires a tenant to be served with certain notices relating to evictions.
 Existing law also provides that certain notices may be served by an agent of an attorney who is licensed in this State if: (1) the attorney has been retained by the landlord in certain actions; and (2) the agent is acting at the direction and under the direct supervision of the attorney.
-(NRS 40.280) In addition to the existing requirements concerning such agents, section 24 of this bill [provides that] prohibits the agent [cannot be the] from being employed as a property manager [of the premises seeking to evict the tenant.] in this State.
+(NRS 40.280) In addition to the existing requirements concerning such agents, section 24 of this bill provides that the agent cannot be the property manager of the premises seeking to evict the tenant.